EvanCesanek/Ouvrai/README.md

 # weblab

-> Develop and run behavioral experiments on the web (2D, 3D, and VR).
+> Develop and run behavioral experiments on the web.
 > Database and hosting with [Firebase](https://firebase.google.com)
 > Crowdsourcing with [MTurk](https://www.mturk.com) and [Prolific](https://www.prolific.co)